Roronoa-tech/Geometric-Shape-Area-Calculator/README.md

 - Calculate area of a **Circle** using π × radius²
 - Calculate area of a **Square** using side × side
+- Calculate area of a **Rectangle** using length × breadth
+- Calculate area of a **Triangle** using ½ × base × height
+- Accepts user input at runtime via **Scanner**
 - Demonstrates **interface-based abstraction**
 - Demonstrates **runtime polymorphism**
-- Clean, modular, and easily extensible design — new shapes can be added without modifying existing code
+- Clean, modular, and easily extensible design

 ---